| August 2016 ~ Credibility Revisited

 of what happened?
 What does their body language say?
 Does their

 version of the facts seem reasonable compared to testimony of other witnesses?
+In business, we deal with credibility issues every day.
+We make

 business decisions based on the credibility of the people we interact with as